Time-evolving psychological processes over repeated decisions

-A standard feature of almost all experiments in cognitive psychology is repetition: participants make repeated responses to very similar (or even identical) stimuli for an extended period of time.
-This repetition is an important way to increase the size of the data sample and reduce measurement noise, and is often traded off against the number of participants from whom data are collected.
-In paradigms where little variation is expected between participants (e.g., some aspects of vision), many thousands of observations are collected from just a handful of people.
-In other experiments where large variation is expected between people (e.g., social attitudes), a small number of data are collected from hundreds of participants.
+Almost all experiments in cognitive psychology involve repetition: subjects make repeated responses to very similar (or even identical) stimuli for an extended period of time.
+Repeating trials reduces measurement noise, and trades off against the number of subjects from whom data are collected.
+In paradigms with little variation between subjects (e.g., some aspects of vision), many thousands of observations are collected from just a handful of people.
+In other experiments where large variation is expected between people (e.g., social attitudes), a small number of data are collected from many hundreds of subjects.

-Figure~\ref{fig:datatrends} illustrates data from such a typical experiment -- a neuropsychological investigation of decision-making reported by \cite{forstmann2008striatum}, in which participants made several hundred decisions.
-The figure shows the data in a different way from the many other analyses reported elsewhere for this experiment: the basic properties of participants' decisions changed substantially over the course of the experiment.
-On average (left column of Figure~\ref{fig:datatrends}), the accuracy of decisions decreased with time-on-task, while both the average response time (RT) and its variability increased.
-The data for individual participants is even more variable -- three examples are shown in the right-hand column of the figure.
-Different individuals certainly show different-sized effects of time-on-task, but they also appear to have different qualitative \textit{directions} of the effect.
-For example, the top right panel of the figure shows that average accuracy was approximately stable for one participant, but decreased with time-on-task for another, and increased with time-on-task for the third.
+A typical experiment is the investigation of perceptual decision-making reported by \cite{forstmann2008striatum}, where subjects made several hundred decisions about the direction of apparent motion in a random dot stimulus.
+On some trials, subjects were encouraged to respond slowly and carefully, on other trials urgently, and on other trials to balance caution and urgency (these conditions are addressed later).
+Figure~\ref{fig:datatrends} shows the data differently from the many other analyses reported elsewhere for this experiment.
+The basic properties of subjects' decisions change substantially over the course of the experiment.
+The left panels of Figure~\ref{fig:datatrends} show that the average accuracy of decisions decreases with time-on-task, while both the average response time (RT) and its variability increases.
+The data for individual subjects is even more variable; the right panels of the figure show the data for three subjects.
+Different individuals certainly show different-sized effects of time-on-task, but they also appear to have different qualitative directions of the effect.
+For example, the top right panel of the figure shows that average accuracy is approximately stable for one subject, decreases with time-on-task for another, and increases with time-on-task for the third.
 Changes with practice are to be expected, because psychological experiments are both difficult and taxing.
-Participants learn to be better at the task, but they also suffer in individual ways from fatigue, boredom, and many other unpredictable effects.
+Subjects learn to be better at the task, but they also suffer from fatigue, boredom, and many other unpredictable effects.
+It is unreasonable to assume that identical cognitive processes underlie each repeated decision.